cordero7ai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Code book for alldata.txt
 -------------------------

+UPDATE: alldata.txt has been removed because it is too large.
+However, this document explains how the original data source was created in order to compute the averages.

 The alldata.txt file contains all train and test data for all activities by each subject (also included in the last two columns).